RamSailopal/YottaDB-dashboard/README.md

 Process for installation with ansible:

-Set up a vanilla Linux server and install ansible and ansible-galaxy
+Set up a vanilla Linux server and install Ansible

 Run: